 The parent session in December 2017 was presented by an advisor from Coventry Independent Advice Service.
 Information was given around benefits that may support young people and their carer’s and also included:

-Additionally an advisor from the Utility team at Coventry Citizens Advice Bureau attended and gave information about how to save money on water bills a link is provided below.
+Additionally an advisor from the Utility team at Coventry Citizens Advice attended and gave information about how to save money on water bills a link is provided below.
 Information was also given on how to get help regarding energy advice.

 Please see below on how to gain further information: